-Gluten-Free Flour: I have made this recipe for Gluten-Free Coffee Cake with King Arthur Measure for Measure, Bob's Red Mill 1-1 and my own Gluten Free Flour Blend.
+Gluten-Free Flour: I have tested this Gluten-Free Coffee Cake Recipe with King Arthur Measure for Measure, Bob's Red Mill 1-1 and my own Gluten Free Flour Blend.
 These blends do already contain xanthan gum and are a mix of a variety of gluten-free flours.
 This recipe should work with every multi-purpose gluten-free flour blend on the market.
 Please be aware that the batter made with Cup4Cup may be on the gummy side.

 Almond Flour: Coffee Cake tends to be on the drier side.
 To counteract, I add some almond flour to the mixture.
 This will give this peach coffee cake not only a beautiful crumb but will also keep it moist.
 If you are on a nut-free diet, please substitute the almond flour with gluten-free flour.